-Music is considered to be a very important aspect of learning and life at Windsor and it operates within the Technology and Arts Faculty alongside Art and Dance.
+Music is considered to be a very important aspect of learning and life at Windsor and it operates within the Technology and Arts Faculty alongside Art, Graphics and Product Design.

 Our aims provide opportunities for students to: